top of page

 A photo from Montreal's Auto-France exists!
 Were some of the Panhards in the photo the ones that came from Double Nine?
 Maybe...

-This of course created a problem since now there was no Citroën distributor for the entire western part of Canada.
+Double Nine's failure created a problem since now there was no Citroën distributor for the entire western part of Canada!
+But his was soon solved by the creation of a new independent distributor to replace Double Nine (which you can read about later).

 Montreal Star May 1960.png